sachingsachin/cassandra-concepts/README.md

 3. Get orders for X day between Hour Y and Hour Z

-## Distribution of data across nodes
+## Distribution of data across nodes via vnodes

 Output of a hash function is a number (integer or long).
 In traditional distributed systems, each node is responsible for a contiguous range of this hash function's output.